Nebo15/gandalf.web/src/jade/content/guides/decision-tables-list.md

 ## Decision Tables List

-This is a list of available decision tables.
-You can add a new table or edit an existing one.
-All tables are requested separately by a ```table_id``` field.
+Here you can see all available decision tables and to create a new one.
+Single table described request data model (columns) and set of business rules (rows) that rely on it.

+API consumers query decision tables separatedly by unique table ID.